mjbradvica/personal-website-articles/2023/specify-typescript-generics.md

 # Specify TypeScript Generics

-The reality of programming languages is that generics are implemented different in each language.
+The reality of programming languages is that generics are implemented differently in each language.
 C++, C#, and Java all have different rules and implementations for generics--TypeScript is no different.

 One of the rules with TypeScript generics is that the type inference is not consistent.